});

 2. Choose Enterprise-Grade AI Platforms

-Select AI platforms that meet robust compliance standards such as GDPR, HIPAA, or SOC 2.
+Select providers that meet recognised compliance standards such as GDPR, HIPAA, or SOC 2.
 Ensure they:

-• Do not use your data for training their models
+• Do not use your data to train public models

 4. Monitor AI Usage